SpongeBob SquarePants season 9: Episodes

+"Mutiny on the Krusty": The Krusty Krab is caught in a rip current, trapping everyone inside.
+Annoyed by Mr. Krabs's greedy and rude nature, the customers seek new leadership.
+"The Whole Tooth": Patrick has a toothache, and a visit to the dentist reveals that he needs his last baby tooth removed.
+Although he is frightened, Patrick is able to go through with his dental appointment with encouragement from SpongeBob.

 DVD release

 The DVD boxset for season nine was released by Paramount Home Entertainment and Nickelodeon in the United States and Canada on October 10, 2017, eight months after the season had completed broadcast on television.
 The DVD release features bonus materials, including "animated shorts".